Libot

 -

-node performs SLAM to update the map of the environment and locate Libot within it.
-This information updates theglobal_costmap
+hector_mappingnode performs SLAM to update the map of the environment and locate Libot within it.
+This information updates theglobal_costmapand aids in continuous navigation.

 - In parallel, the